WashU-Physics-Courses/Physics-427-Fall2024-homework0/README.md

 ### Windows

-We will install the Windows Subsystem for Linux (WSL), which lets you install a Linux distribution such as Ubuntu on your system, allowing you to run Linux applications and commandline utilities directly on Windows.
+We will need to install the Windows Subsystem for Linux (WSL), which lets you have a Linux distribution such as Ubuntu on your system, allowing you to run Linux applications and command line utilities directly on Windows.
 If you use Windows 10 version 2004 and higher, or Windows 11, you can directly install WSL with a single command.
-Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting __Run as administrator__, enter:
+Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting __Run as administrator__,
+enter:

 ``` powershell
 wsl --install